This is the featured image of the Make Your Drum Sounds Lo-Fi blog article.

 ~Drum Group - Unprocessed

-The first effect we’re going to add on the newly made drum group channel will be reverb.
-This is crucial in order to introduce some space and coloration to the dry sounding drums.
+The first effect we will add on the newly made drum group channel will be reverb.
+This is crucial in order to introduce some space and coloration to the dry-sounding drums.
 The reverb plugin we will use for this example is BReverb 2 by Overloud.
-We will set the reverb to mimic the sound of a room, with a rather short reverb tail and a bit of pre-delay.
-Let’s have a listen to that.
+We will set the reverb to mimic the sound of a room, with a relatively short reverb tail and a bit of pre-delay.
+Let's have a listen to that.

 ~Drum Group - Processed With Reverb

-The next effect we’re going to add is a compressor.
-For a compressor, you should choose a plugin unit capable of “extreme squashing”, so to speak.
+The following effect we're going to add is a compressor.
+For a compressor, you should choose a plugin unit capable of "extreme squashing," so to speak.
 In our case, we have chosen the OTT by Xfer.
-With a compressor set as we show below, the sense of space in the drum section will become even more emphasized.
+With a compressor set, as shown below, the sense of space in the drum section will become even more emphasized.
 Here is how it sounds so far.

 ~Drum Group - Processed With Reverb and Compressor

-By now our drums sound big, but we’re still looking for that Lo-fi sound.
+By now, our drums sound big, but we're still looking for that Lo-fi sound.
 To achieve this, we will add a Bit Crusher.
 For the sake of this tutorial, we selected Decimort 2 by D16 Group.
-As we can see in the picture below, we have adjusted a few parameters of it, including the Resample frequency, Jitter value and few others.
-This in order to get a dirty Lo-Fi sound.
+As shown in the picture below, we have adjusted a few parameters, including the Resample frequency, Jitter value, and others.
+This is in order to get a dirty Lo-Fi sound.

-Finally, we will add an EQ with a low-shelf filter to cut some unwanted high frequencies.
+Finally, we will add an EQ with a low-shelf filter to cut unwanted high frequencies.

 Let's hear the results and compare the unprocessed and processed versions of our drums, as well as the full processed mix.